How to make money from your parents

 If you're comfortable doing so, you could ask for a small fee in return for going to the supermarket or Post Office, or doing similar errands for them.

-However, it's possible for you to earn rewards simply through walking, meaning the errands could give your finances a boost without your parents needing to pay you.
+However, it's possible for you to earn rewards simply by walking.
+That way, you can turn the errands into a financial boost without your parents needing to pay you.

 As we explain in more detail in our guide to making money from walking, apps like Sweatcoin and winwalk offer you rewards based on your step count.
 These rewards include vouchers, discounts or even free stuff.